kubilus1/autoortho/docs/faq.md

 # FAQ and Troubleshooting

+## I get an error when running with scenery installed on a non-local drive or non-NTFS formatted drive when using Windows
+This is not supported.
+Use a local NTFS formatted drive.

 ## On Windows the executable/zip is detected as a malware/virus by Windows Defender
 That is a false positive.
 Unfortunately, Windows is very dev and opensource unfriendly.
 You can choose to ignore this false positive or not, it's your computer.
 Alternatively, you can run this directly via source.